essif-lab/framework/docs/terms/action.md

 typeid: action
 stage: draft
 hoverText: "Action: something that is actually done/executed - by a single Actor (on behalf of a given Party), as a single operation in a specific context."
+glossaryText: "something that is actually done/executed - by a single %Actor% (on behalf of a given %Party%), as a single operation in a specific context."
 ---

 ### Short Description